 Brief and Free Therapy

 We have created 3 pro-bono spots for LGBTQIA+ community in need for 6 sessions by those impacted by the Los Angeles County Wildfires (including Palisades, Eaton, Hurst, Lidia, Sunset, and related fires).
 Each clinician/client dyad may determine to continue treatment beyond the initial crisis period at sliding scale rates.
+We are currently at capacity, and will update this page if our availability changes.

 Interested in Psychoanalytic Psychotherapy?